 \item \textbf{Concrete compressive strength} \cite{Yeh:1998} \\ The aim of this data set is to predict the compressive strength of high performance concrete.
 Compressive strength is the ability of a material or structure to withstand loads that tend to reduce size.
 It is a highly nonlinear function of age and ingredients.
 These ingredients include cement, water, blast furnace slag (a by-product of iron and steel production), fly ash (a coal combustion product), superplasticizer (additive to improve the flow characteristics of concrete), coarse aggregate (e.g., crushed stone or gravel), and fine aggregate (e.g., sand).

 \item \textbf{Forest fires} \cite{CortezMorais:2007}\\ This data set focuses on wildfires in the Montesinho Natural Park, which is located at the northern border of Portugal.
-It includes features such as local coordinates $x$ and $y$ where a fire occurred, the time (day, month, and year), temperature (temp), relative humidity (RH), wind, rain, and derived forest fire features such as fine fuel moisture code (FFMC), duff moisture code (DMC), drought code (DC), and initial spread index (ISI) to estimate the propagation speed of fire. \end{enumerate}

-For each data set, we performed feature selection using all aforementioned dependence measures (TCMI, CMI, MAC, UDS, MCDE) and compared resulting feature subsets with potentially relevant features reported from the original references.
+It includes features such as local coordinates $x$ and $y$ where a fire occurred, the time (day, month, and year), temperature (temp), relative humidity (RH), wind, rain, and derived forest-fire features such as fine-fuel moisture code (FFMC), duff moisture code (DMC), drought code (DC), and initial spread index (ISI) to estimate the propagation speed of fire. \end{enumerate} For each data set, we performed feature selection using all aforementioned dependence measures (TCMI, CMI, MAC, UDS, MCDE) and compared resulting feature subsets with potentially relevant features reported from the original references.
 Results are summarized in Table~\ref{tab:real_world_regression_examples}.

-As our results show, even in the simplest example of the Friedman regression data set, two dependence measures show extreme behavior: UDS selects no features and MAC selects all features of the data set and therefore does not perform any selection at all.
-Both dependence measures do not only completely fail to identify the actual dependencies of the Friedman regression data set, but also fail in the concrete compressive strength and forest fires data set.
-Therefore, it is likely that these dependence measures report incorrect results in other data sets and are therefore inappropriate for feature selection and dependence assessment tasks.
+Our results show that even in the simplest example of the Friedman regression data set, two dependence measures show extreme behavior: UDS selects no variables and MAC selects all variables of the data set and therefore both do not perform any feature selection at all.
+Both dependence measures do not only completely fail to identify the actual dependences of the Friedman regression data set, but also fail in the concrete compressive strength, and forest fires data set.
+Therefore, it is likely that these dependence measures report incorrect results in other data sets and are therefore inappropriate for feature selection and dependence-assessment tasks.

-In contrast, CMI and MCDE tend to identify low-dimensional feature subsets and, thus, can only detect a few dependencies of a data set.
-In this case, both dependence measures are able to find relevant features, in the sense that they partly agree with potentially relevant features reported from the respective references.
-The only exception is TCMI, which effectively selects all relevant features of the Friedman regression data set.
-However, TCMI it is not free from selecting non-relevant features in other feature subsets as it reports $X_7$ or $X_8$ in the fourth or fifth best feature subset.
-Therefore, dependence scores need to be directly related with the baseline adjustment term, and the lower the dependence scores are, the more likely non-relevant features are in the subsets (cf. Sec.~\ref{sec:experments_interpretability_tcmi}).
+CMI and MCDE partially agree with potentially relevant features from the respective references: Therefore, they may be useful when low-dimensional feature subsets need to be identified.
+In contrast, TCMI effectively selects all relevant variables of the Friedman regression data set.
+However, TCMI it is not free from selecting non-relevant variables in sub-optimal feature subsets as it reports $X_7$ or $X_8$ in the fourth or fifth best feature subset.
+Therefore, dependence scores need to be related with respect to the baseline adjustment term, and the lower the dependence scores are, the more likely non-relevant variables are in the subsets (cf., Section~\ref{sec:experments_interpretability_tcmi}).